comtihon/catcher/docs/source/tests.rst

                         query: 'select 1;'
         - other_steps

- In this case `other_steps` will be executed only when `select 1;` is true or after 30 seconds.
+In this case `other_steps` will be executed only when `select 1;` becomes true.
+Test will fail after 30 seconds, if `select 1;` is still failing.

 Skip steps
 ----------
 | You can skip your steps based on conditions.
 | Imagine you have 2 services under one API (new and legacy).
 If user is registered via Facebook Oauth2 - his loan is
   stored in Postgres.
 | For legacy users with credentials based registration loans are stored in Couchbase.
 | In your test you need to create loan for the test user, but you may not know which database you should populate.
 Example::